w3c/wai-easy-checks/content/language.md

 ## How is Language identified?

-[TO DO] Image showing sample of page with differing languages

 Web pages should identify the primary language of the page.

 ## Who depends on Language being identified?